Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Elwha River

-The Elwha River is located in Olympic National Park and is one of the best places to kayak in the Olympic Peninsula.
+The Elwha River is located in Olympic National Park and flows into the Strait of Juan de Fuca, and is one of the best places to kayak in the Olympic Peninsula.
 The river offers a variety of paddling experiences, from easy Class I rapids to challenging Class III+ rapids.
 The scenery is also spectacular, with towering mountains and forests lining the river.
+I think the Lower Elwha is the best place to kayak as it’s more mellow and you can navigate it pretty easily, even if you’re a beginner.

 Where to launch: